gorenje/node-red-contrib-nodedev/README.md

 *What?*

 The idea behind this collection of nodes to democratise the development of Node-RED nodes.
 Normally the development of your [own nodes](https://nodered.org/docs/creating-nodes/) will require the use of a third-party editor.
-Something like VSCode or Vim or Atom or god forbid, [Emacs](https://discourse.nodered.org/t/node-red-node-development-in-node-red/81525/2).
+Something like VSCode or Vim or Atom or [Emacs](https://discourse.nodered.org/t/node-red-node-development-in-node-red/81525/2).
 This requirement makes creating nodes that much harder.
 So why not create nodes for Node-RED in Node-RED?
 After all, if you are using Node-RED, you probably understand how to use Node-RED.

 So this package tries to provide some supporting nodes for making node development in Node-RED possible and simpler.
 I have created a set of nodes that fulfill my needs, everything else is bound my imagination.

+Imagine a [continous integration](https://en.wikipedia.org/wiki/Continuous_integration) server combined with an editor.
+This can be done because Node-RED can both editor code (using something like a function node) and also perform actions such as posting data off to servers (http request node).

 *What do these nodes provide?*